djalbat/watchful-cli/README.md

 Babel presets and plugins require [@babel/core](https://babeljs.io/docs/en/babel-core) as a peer dependency, so you would have to include it in your project anyway.
 Additionally, it is a large project with many dependencies itself and since it is optional, it did not seem like a good idea to include it.
 Similarly, since bundling is optional, there seemed little point in including either bundler as a dependency.

 Watchful is designed to run in your project directory and will load the bundlers and transpilers it finds there.
 This gives you complete control over their versions and configuration.
-Aside from a `debug` and `node` options, Watchful is agnostic to both.
+Aside from the `debug`, `release` and `node` options, Watchful is agnostic to both.

 ## Installation